jgorham/SteinDiscrepancy.jl/README.md

 ### Compiling Code in discrepancy/spanner directory

-**Our C++ code should be compiled when the package is built**.
+**Our C++ code should be compiled automatically when the package is built**.
 However, if this doesn't work for some reason, you can issue the following commands to compile the code in `src/discrepancy/spanner`:

 ```
 cd <PACKAGE_DIR>/src/discrepancy/spanner